-Steens Mountain is in the far southeast corner of Oregon.
+WHY: Steens Mountain is in the far southeast corner of Oregon.
 Technically it is one large, fault-block mountain, fifty-miles long but is often referred to as a mountain range.
 The mountain is an “uplift,” as you drive or hike to the nearly 10,000-foot summit, the surface of the ground is relatively flat but at a steep angle.
-On the way up, you’ll pass huge glacial moraines, alpine lakes, and if you’re lucky maybe a herd or two of wild mustangs.
+On the way up, you’ll pass HUGE GLACIAL MORAINES, ALPINE LAKES, and if you’re lucky maybe a herd or two of WILD MUSTANGS.

 The 52-mile Steens Mountain Loop Road is one of the most spectacular drives in the state of Oregon.
 The mountain summit is about 87 miles southeast of Burns.
 You will be away from everything for the best stargazing around!
 It is possible to drive to the summit, but even at the end of the summer, there may still be some snow on the ground.
 Looking east from the summit, the face of the mountain drops down dramatically to the floor of the Alvord Desert.
 Amazing!

-The Wallowa Mountains are in the far northeast corner of Oregon, known as the Alps of Oregon and one of the Seven Wonders of Oregon!
+WHY: The Wallowa Mountains are in the far northeast corner of Oregon, known as THE ALPS OF OREGON.
 Much of the mountain range is designated as the Eagle Cap Wilderness, and it is a wild and beautiful place.
 Wallowa Lake is a moraine lake carved out by ancient glaciers, and the walls of the moraine are clearly visible.
 The Wallowa Mountain range was the domain of Chief Joseph and the Lower Nez Perce tribe.
 There’s so much history there!

 The hiking is amazing, and taking the Wallowa Lake Tramway up 3,700 feet to the summit of Howard Mountain is well worth it.
 The Tramway operates from mid-May when the snow has cleared through early October when the snow returns.
 The towns of Joseph and Enterprise are nearby and boast a variety of lodging and meal options, galleries, and museums.
 This is a bit out of the way, but well worth the trip with a myriad of things to do.
 Plan wisely depending on the time of year.

-What would be on your Oregon Bucket List?
+What would be on YOUR Travel Oregon Bucket List?